1. GENERAL PROVISIONS

-2.19.
+2.18.
 The Bank shall invoice its services to the Client, taking into account the fees customary within the banking sector and the nature of the transactions involved, or as separately agreed between the Client and the Bank.
-The Client shall pay to the Bank all interest, fees, charges and other amounts that may be due, as well as all charges incurred by the Bank for the account of the Client, the Bank’s agent as well as all third parties involved in opening, operating and closing the account(s).
-Subject to the applicable regulation and prior notification to the Clients, should market conditions change, the Bank may change interest rates, commissions, fees and other charges due by the Client, in accordance with the banking customs of the Grand Duchy of Luxembourg.
+The Client shall pay to the Bank all interests, fees, charges, costs and other amounts that may be due, as well as all charges incurred by the Bank for the account of the Client, the Bank’s agent as well as all third parties involved in opening, operating and closing the account(s).
+Subject to the applicable regulation and prior notification to the Clients, should market conditions change, the Bank may change applicable commissions, fees and other charges due by the Client, in accordance with the banking practices of the Grand Duchy of Luxembourg.

 The Client empowers the Bank to debit the Client's account for all sums that the Client may, from time to time, owe to the Bank.

+2.19.
+The Client shall pay to the Bank all taxes and duties paid by the Bank or for which the Bank may be held liable, already existing or that may be created in the future by Luxembourg or foreign authorities and that relate to transactions executed or services performed by the Bank in its relationship with the Client.

+The Bank cannot be held liable and will be held harmless by the Clients for any damages resulting from the omission to proceed to or to correctly proceed to tax exemption procedures or tax clawback from Luxembourg or foreign authorities.

 2.20.
-The Client shall pay to the Bank all taxes and duties paid by the Bank or for which the Bank may be held liable, already existing or that may be created in the future by Luxembourg or foreign authorities and that relate to transactions executed by the Bank in its relationship with the Client.

-The Bank cannot be held liable and will be held harmless by the Clients for any damages resulting from the omission to proceed to or to correctly proceed to tax exemption procedures or clawback from Luxembourg or foreign authorities.
+The information about all interests, costs, fees and charges, including in connection with investment services and transactions on financial instruments, will be aggregated to allow the Client to understand the overall cost as well as the cumulative effect on return of the investment, and where the Client so requests, an itemised breakdown shall be provided.

 2.21.
-The information about all costs and charges, including costs and charges in connection with the investment service and the financial instruments, which are not caused by the occurrence of underlying market risk, will be aggregated to allow the Client to understand the overall cost as well as the cumulative effect on return of the investment, and where the Client so requests, an itemised breakdown shall be provided.
+The Bank has made available the relevant interests, costs, fees, and other charges conditions applicable to the relevant services and transactions to the Client prior to the entering into the relationship with the Bank, which is expressly confirmed by the Client.

 2.22.
-The Bank has made available the relevant interests, costs, fees, and other charges conditions applicable to the relevant services and transactions to the Client prior to the entering into the relationship with the Bank, which is expressly confirmed by the Client.

-2.23.
-More particularly, in the scope of the law of 24 May 2011 on the exercise of certain rights of shareholders at general meetings of listed companies, as amended, the Bank acting as intermediary will charge fees for services, in relation with the identification of shareholders, the transmission of information and the facilitation of exercise of shareholders rights, in a proportionate and not discriminatory manner but based on the actual costs incurred for the provision of these services.
-The table of costs may be found here: https://mizuho.lu/web/guest/en/helpfulinformation/srd2.
+More particularly, in the scope of the law of 24 May 2011 on the exercise of certain rights of shareholders at general meetings of listed companies, as amended, the Bank acting as intermediary will charge additional fees for services in relation with the identification of shareholders, the transmission of information and the facilitation of exercise of the shareholders’ rights, in a proportionate and not discriminatory manner but based on the actual costs borne by the Bank for the provision of these services.
+The last version of the table of costs may be found here: https://mizuho.lu/web/guest/en/helpfulinformation/srd2.
 Any update will be made available through the same link, which the Client undertakes to consult frequently and in particular before the Bank performed such services.

 Management Duties, Banking Information, Third Parties

 The Client shall personally verify the accuracy of indications provided by the Bank.
 Such indications are given for information purposes only and the Bank shall be liable only in the event of fraud (dol) or wilful misconduct (faute lourde).

 Where relevant, the Bank will provide the Client with information on the financial instruments in a separate document.
 Such document will include appropriate guidance and warnings of the risks associated with investments in those instruments or in respect of particular investment strategies.

-2.27.
-The Bank is entitled to furnish normal banking information commonly available to the public about corporate and other legal entities and individuals registered in the trade register, unless the Client has advised the Bank specifically to the contrary.
+2.24.
+The Bank is entitled to provide normal banking information commonly available to the public about corporate and other legal entities and individuals registered in the trade register, unless the Client has advised the Bank specifically to the contrary.

 When giving or omitting information within normal banking practice, the Bank shall be liable only towards the Client, should he be the information recipient, and only in the event of the Bank’s fraud (dol) or wilful misconduct (faute lourde).

 The Client accepts that all credits to its account of anticipated proceeds of sales or redemptions of securities and assets and more generally of anticipated income shall be conditional upon receipt by the Bank of final payment and remain subject to any additional fees, charges or taxes (including any clawback) which are due, and that any amounts so credited to the Client’s account may be debited from the Client’s account at the Bank’s discretion, to the extent that final payment is not received or is not received by the due date or that such additional fees, charges or taxes (including any clawback) which is due has not been already deducted.

-2.29.
-The Bank shall not be liable for any losses caused by disturbances or the complete or partial interruption of its services or those of its national or foreign correspondents or third parties involved in the execution of a transaction of performance of a service, strikes, pandemic, riots, war or fire) or any other events not under the control of the Bank.
+2.26.
+The Bank shall not be liable for any losses caused by force majeure (including any disturbances or complete or partial interruption of its services or those of its national or foreign correspondents or third parties involved in the execution of a transaction of performance of a service, strikes, pandemic, riots, war or fire) or any other events not under the control of the Bank.
 The same rule shall apply to losses caused by criminal acts against the Bank, the interruption of its telecommunication system or any other similar event.

-2.30.
-The personal situation of the Client who is a natural person and in particular its family or marital status and relationships are not binding on the Bank.
+2.27.
+The personal situation of the Client who is a natural person and in particular its familial or marital status and relationships are not binding on the Bank.
 The Bank shall be informed immediately in writing of the death of the Client who is a natural person.
 If no such information is given, the Bank is not liable if it carries out administrative acts of disposal ordered by the co-owners or agents of the deceased.
 Orders given by proxy holders after the death of the Client will be executed by the Bank in accordance with Article 1939 of the Luxembourg Civil Code.

-In any event, if the Bank discovers that the solvency of the Client is doubtful, if the guarantees given are insufficient or the guarantees requested have not been given, if the Bank discovers that it is likely to incur liability or breach applicable regulation (including any law, decree, court order, judicial decision, administrative decision or similar) by continuing its relationship with the Client, or the operations conducted by the Client seem likely to be contrary to public policy or morality, the Bank may terminate the relationship forthwith, without prior notice, except in the circumstances provided for by statute.
+In any event, if the Bank discovers that the solvency of the Client is doubtful, if the guarantees given are insufficient, if the guarantees requested have not been given, if the Bank discovers that it is likely to incur liability or breach applicable regulation (including any law, decree, court order, judicial decision, administrative decision or similar) by continuing its relationship with the Client, or if the operations conducted by the Client seem likely to be contrary to public policy or morality, the Bank may terminate the relationship forthwith, without prior notice nor indemnities, except in the circumstances provided for by statute.

-After termination of all agreements, the Bank may make all such assets of the account, as it deems fit available to the Client.
+After termination of all agreements, the Bank may make all assets credited or to be credited to the account as it deems fit available to the Client.
 Such assets shall cease to bear interest as from the effective termination date.

 APPLICABLE LAW, JURISDICTION AND PLACE OF EXECUTION

-2.32.
+2.29.
 Unless otherwise provided, the Bank and its Clients shall perform all their reciprocal obligations at the registered office of the Bank, in the Grand Duchy of Luxembourg.
 Unless otherwise provided therein, all documents (including these General Terms and Conditions) and all rights and obligations arising from business relationships between the Client and the Bank and related accounts, whether contractual or not, shall be governed by the laws of the Grand Duchy of Luxembourg.

 Unless otherwise provided, the courts and tribunals of Luxembourg-City have sole jurisdiction over all disputes between the Client and the Bank in the context of, or in relation to, their business relation.
 The Bank retains the right to sue the Client before any other court which normally have jurisdiction over the Client.